sergiovlvitorino/secure-api-server-example/README.md

 # Secure API Server Example
-Example built with the intention show how to authenticate Restful API.
+This example was built with the intention show how to authenticate Restful API.

 ## Getting Started
 Open the terminal.
 Put the commands below to download and start the project: